fuzzylogicxx/fuzzylogic/posts/2019-12-14-modest-js-works.md

 Of particular interest to me was his Shopping Cart page demo using [Stimulus](https://stimulusjs.org/), where he employs some pretty cool techniques such as:

 - using multiple controllers within the same block of HTML;
-- adding multiple Stimulus actions, for different controllers, to a single element;
+- adding multiple Stimulus actions to a single element;
 - controller action methods which use `document.dispatchEvent` to dispatch custom events as a means of communicating changes to other components;
 - an element with a `data-action` which listens for the above custom event occurring on the `document` as opposed to a typical event (such as click) on the element itself.